faikahmet/Edit-Photo/README.md

 # Edit-Photo
-It is a photo editing program that allows you to overlay another photo on top of a photo and add text if desired.
-It is written in Kotlin.
+It is a photo editing program that allows you to put another photo on top of a photo and add text if desired.
+It also allows downloading after edits are made.
+It is written in Kotlin language.

 - A customized view called ImageWithText is used.
 ImageWithText is extended from ConstraintLayout.